charley04310/securing-devops/README.md

 Snyk is a powerful tool for identifying and fixing vulnerabilities in open-source dependencies.
 It offers several benefits that make it an ideal choice for our project:

 1. Easy Integration: Snyk can be easily integrated into our CI/CD pipelines, allowing us to automatically test for vulnerabilities whenever changes are made to the codebase.

 2. Comprehensive Vulnerability Database: Snyk maintains an extensive database of known vulnerabilities, which is continuously updated.
 This ensures that our application is protected against the latest security threats.

 3. Language Support: Snyk supports a wide range of programming languages and package managers, making it a versatile tool for various projects.

+4. GitHub Integration: Snyk integrates seamlessly with GitHub, providing actionable security insights directly within the GitHub interface.
+This allows us to identify and fix vulnerabilities without leaving our development environment.

 #### Security Concerns